hashgraph/hedera-improvement-proposal/hip-0000-nft-music-metadata.md

 ## Abstract

-This HIP proposes an extension to the existing HIP-412, establishing a comprehensive Music Metadata Standard for non-fungible tokens (NFTs) within the Hedera ecosystem.
-This standard outlines detailed metadata attributes specific to music-related NFTs, enhancing the representation, utility, and interoperability of these digital assets.
+This HIP suggests expanding the current HIP-412 to introduce a detailed Music Metadata Standard for non-fungible tokens (NFTs) in the Hedera ecosystem.
+It aims to improve how music-related NFTs are represented, used, and interacted with by defining specific metadata attributes for them.

 ## Motivation

-The growth of NFTs in the music industry highlights a need for a standardized metadata framework that caters specifically to music-related assets.
-This standardization will enable clearer representation, rights management, and utilization of music NFTs, fostering a more robust and efficient marketplace.
+The expansion of Non-Fungible Tokens (NFTs) within the music industry underscores the necessity for a uniform metadata framework tailored for music-related assets.
+Such standardization would improve the clarity, rights management, and use of music NFTs, leading to a stronger and more effective marketplace.

 ## Rationale

-The Music Metadata Standard extends HIP-412 by adding music-specific attributes such as artist, album, genre, duration, and more.
-This ensures a comprehensive representation of music NFTs, addressing the unique needs of the music industry within the Hedera ecosystem.
+The Music Metadata Standard enhances the HIP-412 protocol by incorporating attributes tailored to music, including artist name, album title, genre, track length, and others.
+This enhancement ensures that music NFTs are represented thoroughly, catering specifically to the requirements of the music sector within the Hedera network.

 ## User stories

-Provide a list of "user stories" to express how this feature, functionality, improvement, or tool will be used by the end user.
-Template for user story: “As (user persona), I want (to perform this action) so that (I can accomplish this goal).”
+As a musician, record label, or NFT creator, my goal is to use a music-focused metadata standard to structure information about my tokenized music so it aligns with the music industry's current metadata conventions.
+I aim to incorporate elements like ISRC or UPC codes into my NFT metadata, enabling connections to established music databases.
+Additionally, I seek the flexibility to effectively navigate and categorize the intricacies of digital music.

 ## Specification